Imaging stars with quantum error correction

 Any imaging task can be translated into a parameter estimation task, where the quantity of interest is the quantum Fisher information (QFI).
 We show that even a small QEC code can offer significant protection against noise which degrades resolution.
-For small QEC codes, one can calculate the QFI directly.
-However, the computational complexity of the calculation grows exponentially with the number of qubits.
-For large QEC codes, the QFI can be preserved, provided that the noise is below a certain threshold.
-Our bounds on the QFI in this case are both analytical and asymptotically tight.

-The structure of the paper follows.
-In Sec~\ref{sec:protocol} we give an overview of the entire protocol; in Sec.~\ref{sec:model}, we describe our model of the astronomical signal and briefly review the quantum Fisher information formalism.
-In Sec.~\ref{sec:stirap}, we describe STIRAP and show how to find the pulse shape necessary to transfer the photon into the atomic qubit with near unit fidelity, followed by Sec.~\ref{sec:encoder}, where we explain the encoding process.
-In Sec.~\ref{sec:qec}, we show quantitatively how quantum error correction can protect the QFI.
-In the Supplemental Information, we show how the unprotected state performs under various noise models, and describe how to accommodate for higher photon contributions.